teetime-framework/TeeTime/src/site/markdown/index.md

 ## What is it?

 <!--- ![Logo](images/teetime-wo-arrows-shrinked.png) TeeTime Logo -->
-TeeTime is a Pipes-And-Filter-Framework for Java.
+TeeTime is a Pipes-And-Filters-Framework for Java.

 It provides various features, which will bring you to the next level of analysis programming, such like: